 For those interested in documentary production, check out:

-workshops with 12 Mac Pro computers, a 12-person meeting area and a small sound recording
+12 Mac Pro computers, a 12-person meeting area and a small sound recording booth in

 - Audio/Video Recording Equipment: From easy-to-use pocket recorders to professional-grade cameras, DocLab equipment supports DS production courses and faculty, student and staff projects from all departments, programs and offices.

 WALKING TOUR AUDIO HEADSETS.
 Take your class (up to 16 devices, so 15 students and/or 30 with a headphone splitter) out into the world and maintain contact for guided walks, group projects &c.